Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 23 April 2025 17.32.34 UTC
+- WIB: Rabu, 23 April 2025 18.23.17 UTC
-- WITA: Rabu, 23 April 2025 18.32.34 UTC
+- WITA: Rabu, 23 April 2025 19.23.17 UTC
-- WIT: Rabu, 23 April 2025 19.32.34 UTC
+- WIT: Rabu, 23 April 2025 20.23.17 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: technology
+Kategori: motivational